korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 The Json example on this image, demonstrates a flattened structure.
 You can see all fields are key value pairs, and all are children of the student record.
-Keys are enclosed in quotes, as are values if they're text based, and the colon is used to separate the key and value.
+Keys are enclosed in quotes, as are values if they're text-based, and the colon is used to separate the key and value.

 ![image13](https://github.com/korhanertancakmak/JAVA/blob/master/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/images/image13.png?raw=true)

-On this image, I'm showing a more hierarchical Json structure, for a single student.
+On this image, I'm showing a more hierarchical Json structure for a single student.
-The demographics key, has a value that's an object and not a simple string, and that's enclosed in curly braces.
+The demographic key has a value that's an object and not a simple string, and that's enclosed in curly braces.
 The engagement key's values is also an array, containing separate engagement records.
 You might want to explore the use of IntelliJ's **template** functionality,